FelixHiet/FelixHiet/README.md

 - 👋 Hi, I’m @FelixHiet
-- 👀 I’m interested in React
+- 👀 I’m interested in React and web development
 - 🌱 I’m currently learning more JS and React
 - 📫 How to reach me https://www.linkedin.com/in/felix-hietaranta-b37aa716b/